Abdur-Rahim-sheikh/ml_prep/handbook/software_engineer/Golang Interview.md

 ### Relation between defer and closure

-We know that when a function returns another function, having some variable in the outer function, then the returned function is called closure or in other words, the returned function forms a closure with the outer function's escaping variables and putting them in the heap, so that those escaped variables can be used even after the outer function erased from the stack frame.
+We know that when a function returns another function, having some variable in the outer function, then the returned function is called closure or in other words, the returned function forms a closure with the outer function's escaping variables and putting them in the **heap**, so that those escaped variables can be used even after the outer function erased from the stack frame.

 Also we know that the escaped variables are bind with inner method and a snapshot of the variable at the time of escaping (last value before inner method defined), so if we change the value of the variable after the inner function defined, it will not change the value of the variable in the inner function.